awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2_GetStarted.md

 1. From the console dashboard, choose **Launch Instance**\.

 1. The **Choose an Amazon Machine Image \(AMI\)** page displays a list of basic configurations, called *Amazon Machine Images \(AMIs\)*, that serve as templates for your instance\.
-Select the AMI for Windows Server 2016 Base or Windows Server 2012 R2 Base\.
+Select the AMI for Windows Server 2016 Base or later\.
 Notice that these AMIs are marked "Free tier eligible\."

 1. On the **Choose an Instance Type** page, you can select the hardware configuration of your instance\.
 Select the `t2.micro` type, which is selected by default\.
 Notice that this instance type is eligible for the free tier\.